Why is my rabbit shedding so much and how do I deal with all the fur?

 The below causes will detail how you can spot the difference between normal rabbit shedding and abnormal changes to your rabbit's coat.

-Seasonal change
+Seasonal changes

 Rabbits naturally molt roughly every three months.
 Like many other species, rabbits in the wild will fully shed their coats twice a year in spring and autumn.
 In the spring they’ll shed their winter coat in preparation for the warmer weather and in autumn they’ll grow in a nice, thick cold-weather coat and lose their summer finery.
-In between these full molts they can also have lighter periods of shedding.
-Rabbits don’t typically grown adult coats until they’re around five months old, so youngsters may not start shedding properly until they’re a little older.
+In between these full molts, they can also have lighter periods of shedding.
+Rabbits don’t typically grow adult coats until they’re around five months old, so youngsters may not start shedding properly until they’re a little older.

 For domestic rabbits, who tend to be kept in much warmer and more constant conditions, you may not see those two very defined seasonal sheddings.
 Instead, your pet might seem to be molting almost constantly!